-The discussion of poutine came up at work the other night because, yep, there was poutine for staff meal (and a giant salad so just relax a bit there).
+The discussion of poutine came up at work the other night because, yep, there was poutine for staff meal (and a giant salad).
 My coworker was telling me how she had recounted a story to some classmates at the yoga studio that she frequents.
 There was a visit to a local place that specialized in the ubiquitous Canadian calorie bomb.
 And then at the end of her story, sort of predictably, her peeps at the studio were grossed out by her totally personal food choice.
 Then I got home that night and saw this tweet from my friend, kindly asking for a halt to the same form of judgement.
 Funny how the universe always finds a way to communicate the fierceness of your own thoughts.

 I have to tell you, the raw food experiment didn’t go well for me and there was no way I was forcing myself to carry it out over a whole month on principle alone.
-It’s not like I was half-assing it either (totally gave it the full ass LOL).
-My body and boots, firmly planted in the cool grey of November in southern Ontario, were not adapting.
+It’s not like I was half-assing it either.
 There were bouts of lightheadedness, shivering despite wearing two sweaters, so much bloat, breakouts, constant hunger despite constant eating, and, most importantly, things that would normally just roll off my back became completely emotional huge deals.
-A good example: normally I would relish any opportunity to smash up something that causes me grief, but in the midst of clearing out the gross old plaster in our kitchen, I had to leave the room and then later cry my eyes out to Mark about how we would never, ever, EVER live there happily.
-I can be easily defeated sometimes, but this was shaking me to the core.
-In that moment, I knew some truer part of me, the part that sees and knows, was being denied.

 The admission of it here was weighing on me heavily though–the enthusiasm I shared early on, the acknowledgement that I’m extremely fortunate to have access to enough food if I’m perpetually hungry, the ridiculousness of going into it in the early stages of Canadian winter.
 When you’re privileged enough to have it regularly, your food choices become a belief system on some level and this one seemed too objectionable once I had some distance from it.
-In sum: I was worried what people would think, which is hilarious because when my coworker friend told me about that judgement-heavy moment at her yoga studio, my knee-jerk reaction was “OH F*CK THAT.”
+In sum: I was worried what people would think, which is hilarious because when my coworker friend told me about that judgement-heavy moment at her yoga studio, I was immediately outraged and mad on her behalf.

-So there’s all of that and yep.
-I’m feeling a lot better–the much needed warmth has returned to my bones, there’s satiation with less it seems and there’s that old tenacity creeping up in the challenging moments again.
+So there’s all of that and… I’m feeling a lot better.
 Since we could all use some of that good energy that buzzes in a low and warm kind of way, whatever our food/life choices, I thought I would share this everyday recipe with you.
 It’s a nice hot drink for morning calm, or any time you need it really.
 The base of it is any nut/seed/grain-based milk, maca powder, something to sweeten it up and a touch of raw cacao and cinnamon for my personal taste.
 Maca comes from a Peruvian root vegetable and it has a bit of a butterscotch-y/malt/sweet potato thing going on flavour-wise.
 I find it really does deliver in terms of an energy boost, but it’s less of a jolt than caffeine.

-Sometimes after a cup of it, I’ll feel a little impulse to stretch out to the very tips of my toes and fingers and just breathe a little life into every inch of myself.
-It’s restoring/life-giving without being over the top, which I love.
+It’s restorative without being over the top, which I love.
 Anyway, I hope you’ll give it a go.
 I’ve seen maca in grocery + health food stores, bulk shops, and on Arrested Development, so it shouldn’t be too hard to find if you’re curious.
-Lastly, since I’ve been talking about house stuff with such frequency, I thought I’d include a couple little snaps I took the other day in this post (below).
-They definitely have a “in progress” kind of feel, which is true to life in all the ways you could imagine.

 Sending all my good energy this week :)